Today, an interview in TheChatterboxclub :

 She realized that the time she would spend working throughout her life could not be dedicated to anything else other than drawing and enroled at Pivaut School, a graphic arts course in Nantes.

-And my friends, when you give this city a chance, you end up adopting it!
-Years later, after many journeys and encounters, after the sun of Asia and the scents of the souks, after the warm seas and isolated huts, she always comes back to Nantes, where she lives a few months per year and it’s in Nantes that I met her for the first time.
+And my friends, when you give this marvelous city a chance, you end up adopting it!
+Years later, after many journeys and encounters, after the sun of Asia and the scents of the souks, after the warm seas and isolated huts, she always comes back to Nantes, where she lives a few months per year and it’s in this city that I met her for the first time.

 “When I’m in Nantes, I like to get around the city Vietnamese style, I mean on the back of my man’s scooter.